-As at 28 February, the following agenda decisions were issued that may be relevant for the preparation of annual and interim reports in 2023.
-The date issued refers to the date of the relevant IFRIC Update.
-For more recent information, refer to our website at viewpoint.pwc.com.
+As at 30 April 2024, the following agenda decisions were issued that may be relevant for the preparation of annual and interim reports in 2024.
+The date issued refers to the month of approval by the IASB, in accordance with the IASB's website.